uc-cdis/gen3-fuse/README.md

     go get -u gopkg.in/yaml.v2
     go get -u github.com/gorilla/mux

-    # Mount a directory (note the fields you need to fill)
+    # Mount a directory
 	go build main.go
-    ./main <workspace-token-service base url> <base url of commons> <path to manifest file> <directory to mount>
+    ./main  <path to config yaml file> <path to manifest json file> <directory to mount>

+Note the usage of the program above.
+You provide the yaml configuration file on the command line.
+In the repo, there are example yaml configs already completed.
+For a Kubernetes deployment into a Jupyter pod, config.yaml may be appropriate.
+To run Gen3Fuse on your own computer, local-config.yaml might be useful.

 To safely unmount Gen3Fuse for any reason:

     umount -f <mounted directory>

+Note that Gen3Fuse will make an Unmount call on the mount point provided to it before it mounts the directory.

-## Running tests and mocking the Workspace Token Service
+## Running unit tests and mocking the Workspace Token Service

 If you want to test this program locally, you can use the resources in the tests/ folder to mock the Workspace Token Service.